mozilla/all-aboard/README.md

 #### Opt out

-The user clicks the "No thanks" link and is sent to `about:home` Internally the user is classified as `no-thanks` and will not be part of the rest of the on-boarding experience.
+* The user clicks the "No thanks" link and is sent to `about:home`
+* Internally the user is classified as `no-thanks` and will not be part of the rest of the on-boarding experience.

 #### Yup

-The user selects `yup` as the answer to the first question, and clicks Go!.
+* The user selects `yup` as the answer to the first question, and clicks Go!.
+* A second question is shown to the user.
+* The user here either selects "Do it yourself" or "Do good", and clicks Go!.
-The Fx accounts form is shown.
+* The Fx accounts form is shown.
-Internally the user is classified as `existing-user` and will not be part of the rest of the on-boarding experience.
+* Internally the user is classified as an `existing` user
+* Once the user submits the form or, navigates away from the first run page, the side bar will be shown inviting the user to import their data.

 #### Nope

-The user selects `nope` as the answer to the first question A second question is shown to the user.
+* The user selects `nope` as the answer to the first question
+* A second question is shown to the user.
-The user here either selects "Do it yourself" or "Do good", and clicks Go!.
+* The user here either selects "Do it yourself" or "Do good", and clicks Go!.
-The Fx accounts form is shown.
+* The Fx accounts form is shown.
+* Internally the user is classified as a `new` user
-Once the user submits the form or, navigates away from the first run page, the side bar will be shown inviting the user to import their data.
+* Once the user submits the form or, navigates away from the first run page, the side bar will be shown inviting the user to import their data.